Oblosys/react-lifecycle-visualizer/README.md

 ## Run the demo locally

-To run a local copy of the StackBlitz demo, simply clone the repo, and run `npm install` & `npm start`:
+To run a local copy of the CodeSandbox demo, simply clone the repo, and run `npm install` & `npm start`:

 ```
 git clone git@github.com:Oblosys/react-lifecycle-visualizer.git